maxk7/Maxs-BombParty-Bot/README.md

 > Automatically play acceptable words in the online game BombParty! (www.JKLM.fun) This bot comes preloaded with a dictionary of words, but it also learns new words too!
 This ensures the words it chooses to answer prompts are as natural as possible.

-(Enabling the Instaplay mode is conspicious and not recommended)
+(Enabling the Instaplay mode is conspicuous and not recommended)

 ## Installation